 Section 3.
 The Past President shall serve as counselor to the President and Board of Directors.

 Section 5.
-Five Directors-at-large, chosen by election by the membership, shall serve as counselors and liaison with the membership.
+Six Directors-at-large, chosen by election by the membership, shall serve as counselors and liaison with the membership.

 Section 6.
 The Board shall meet as needed to conduct necessary business of the society.
-A quorum of the Board shall be achieved with five of the members.
+A quorum of the Board shall be achieved with six of the voting members.

 Section 7.
-Terms of the Board members shall overlap so that the President, Secretary/Treasurer, and two Director-at-large shall be elected in odd years; the Vice-President and three Directors-at-large shall be elected in even years.
-Terms of office for all officers shall be two years, commencing immediately after the annual business meeting.
+Terms of the Board members shall overlap so that the President, Secretary/Treasurer, and three Director-at-large shall be elected in odd years; the Vice-President and three Directors-at-large shall be elected in even years.
+Terms of office for all elected board members shall be two years, commencing immediately after the annual business meeting.

 Article V: Elections

+Section 1.
 Elections shall be held prior to the annual meeting of the Society.
 Nominations for each Board member shall be sought from the Society, and ballots shall be prepared and mailed out by the Secretary/Treasurer.
-Officers and Directors-at-large shall be elected by a majority of ballots cast.
+Officers and Directors-at-large shall be elected by majority vote.
 All members in good standing are eligible to vote.

 Section 2.
 No person may hold more than one elective office in the Society at the same time.